 Even if you believe and agree with these five issues about pursuing private scholarships. it doesn’t mean students shouldn’t give it a try to find and apply to scholarships.
 Just be realistic about the effort needed and the potential outcome.
 And remember, if you really want to make a dent finding money for college, the best time spent will be used towards targeting schools that are more likely to offer financial aid or merit scholarships.

-To get more information and resources about applying for scholarships, download our Scholarship Toolkit, which includes:
+To get more information and resources about applying for scholarships, with our Scholarship Search Toolkit, which includes:

 - Overview of 7 websites with lists of scholarships

 - Listing of resources to organize and track scholarship applications